 This hardware is not required to run a SecureDrop instance, but most of it is still recommended.

-- To maintain the integrity of the airgap, this printer should be dedicated to use with the SVS, connected via a wired connection, and should not have any wireless communication capabilities.
+To maintain the integrity of the airgap, this printer should be dedicated to use with the Secure Viewing Station, connected via a wired connection, and should not have any wireless communication capabilities.

-- Network Switch: If your firewall has fewer than four NIC’s, you will need an additional Ethernet switch to perform installation and maintenance tasks with the Admin Workstation.
+If your firewall has fewer than four NICs, you will need an additional Ethernet switch to perform installation and maintenance tasks with the Admin Workstation.
 This switch is generally useful because it allows you to connect the Admin Workstation to your firewall’s LAN port without taking down either of the SecureDrop servers.

 Specific Hardware Recommendations¶